dojo/widgets/src/slider/README.md

 # @dojo/widgets/slider/Slider widget

-Dojo 2's `Slider` widget creates a range slider control with a styleable track, fill, and thumb.
+Dojo 2's `Slider` widget creates a range slider control with a styleable track, fill, and draggable thumb control.

 ## Features

 - Horizontal or vertical slider with a track, fill, and single thumb
-- Output node with customizable text
+- Output node with customizable text that can be used to display the current value

 ### Accessibility Features

 `Slider` uses the native `<input type="range">`as its base, which ensures built-in keyboard and screen reader accessibility.
 All common form field attributes (`disabled`, `invalid`, `readOnly`, `required`) may be set, as well as a visible or hidden label.
-The output node is associated with the input.
+The output node used to display the current value uses `<output>` and is associated with the input.

 ## Example Usage